Sparky Anderson: Detroit Tigers

-In 1991, the Tigers finished last in batting average, first in batting strikeouts and near the bottom of the league in most pitching categories, but still led their division in late August before settling for a second-place finish behind the rival Toronto Blue Jays.
+In 1991, the Tigers finished last in batting average, first in strikeouts and near the bottom of the league in most pitching categories, but still led their division in late August before settling for a second-place finish behind the rival Toronto Blue Jays.

 On September 27, 1992, the Tigers beat the Cleveland Indians 13–3 for Anderson's 1,132nd win with the team, passing Hughie Jennings as the all-time leader in wins by a Tiger manager.
 Anderson continues to hold this distinction with 1,331 victories with the Tigers.
 On April 15, 1993, he won his 2,000th game as manager with a 3–2 victory over the Oakland Athletics, becoming the seventh manager to do so.

 During his managerial career, Anderson was known to heap lavish praise on his ballplayers when talking to the media.
 He declared Kirk Gibson "the next Mickey Mantle," which he later acknowledged may have put too much pressure on Gibson early in his career.
 He said Mike Laga, who played for him in 1984, would "make us forget every power hitter who ever lived."
-He also said Johnny Bench (who played for him in Cincinnati) "will never throw a baseball as hard as Mike Heath" (a catcher who played for him in Detroit).
+He also said Johnny Bench, who played for him in Cincinnati, "will never throw a baseball as hard as Mike Heath," a catcher who played for him in Detroit.

 Anderson is the last American League manager to date to win a game by forfeit.
 This came a month after being hired in Detroit when, as a result of Disco Demolition Night in Chicago, the second half of a doubleheader with the Chicago White Sox had to be called off after an anti-disco demonstration went awry and severely damaged the playing surface at Comiskey Park.
 Even after White Sox groundskeepers removed debris from the field, Anderson refused to let the Tigers take the field.
 He was not only concerned for the safety of his players, but believed the field was unplayable.
 When American League officials initially made plans to postpone the game until the next afternoon, Anderson demanded that the game be forfeited to the Tigers.
 He argued that the White Sox, as the home team, were obligated to provide acceptable playing conditions.
 The next day, American League President Lee MacPhail largely upheld Anderson's argument and forfeited the second game to the Tigers, 9–0.